 We’ve had some great results with smaller companies ranging from 10 to 100 employees in our first year, so our goal for 2018 is to find one early adopter, enterprise-level client.
 Our software is designed to grow at scale, and we want to find a partner who wants to be a trend setter for talent and culture.
 As the software proves out, we want to go to market at large and put our fingerprints on talent management.

 Did you picture yourself doing what you are doing now?

 If you asked the question to my mom she would tell you that I’ve always been incredibly independent and that she’s not surprised at all that I am doing my own thing.

 Looking back, I shifted from being really into tech and having very technical roles to becoming more and more product focused because it gave me a creative outlet in addition to technical challenges.
-This drove me towards software product management, and then I think anyone who wants to ultimately push the envelope and make something truly new in the market has to be empowered to innovate – and that empowerment comes easiest from starting your own company.
+This drove me towards software product management, and then I think anyone who wants to ultimately push the envelop and make something truly new in the market has to be empowered to innovate – and that empowerment comes easiest when you build a business.

 Why did you choose Ascender?

 Early on in our journey, we spent time learning about the different resources available, and discovered Ascender’s Boot Camp in 2017.
-We went through the boot camp which was a great process getting into the nitty gritty – how to build a team, developing processes, creating an organization, all the things that make you a business.
+We went through the bootcamp which was a great process getting into the nitty gritty – how to start a business, build a team, developing processes, creating an organization, all the things that make you a business.

 Our story could end right here, because we didn’t get picked for the incubator program.
 However, we dug in and went right back to work.
 What was cool is that Stephan (Entrepreneur in Residence) wanted to mentor us and keep us going forward, so we met with him bi-weekly and worked like dogs to show progress.
 After showing progress, we were invited into the incubator program.